 Frameworks and pathways

-Find out more about these products we have developed about IAPT services:
+Find out more about the products we have developed about NHS Talking Therapies, for anxiety and depression (formerly known as Improving Access to Psychological Therapies, IAPT) services:

-- IAPT pathway for people with long-term physical health conditions and medically unexplained symptoms (full implementation guidance, short guide and helpful resources)
+- NHS Talking Therapies pathway for people with long-term physical health conditions (LTC) and medically unexplained symptoms (short guide, full implementation guidance and helpful resources documents)

-- The IAPT Manual, an essential handbook for IAPT services, which describes the IAPT model and how to deliver it
+- The NHS Talking Therapies Manual (formerly The IAPT Manual), an essential handbook for NHS Talking Therapies services, which describes the psychological therapies model and how to deliver it

-- IAPT review of Wave 1 early implementers of IAPT services for people with long-term conditions and medically unexplained symptoms
+- Review of Wave 1 early implementers of IAPT services for people with long-term conditions and medically unexplained symptoms

-- IAPT Ethnic Inequalities Policy Review (in progress)
+- Ethnic Inequalities in the IAPT Programme: A Policy Review

 Find out about our documents and resources about dementia care, including our short implementation guide for dementia care, dementia care pathway full implementation guidance (plus appendices and helpful resources), and a related coding resource (Excel) with SNOMED codes.